 Conditional access features can be leveraged by having Azure AD Premium Subscription.

-12) Office 365 Advance Reporting via Azure AD
+12) Office 365 Advanced Reporting via Azure AD

 To look for unusual or suspicious sign-in activities in your Office 365 organization, you can use sign-in and activity reports in Microsoft Azure.
 You can gain insights into how your environment is doing.
 The most exciting thing with these reports is that it collects data as your per Geolocation and irregular sign-in behavior.
 In situations where you try to sign in to Office 365 from 1000 miles away from your regular sign in location (IP-based tracking), it notifies the administrator via email and logs this detail in the report with the current IP address, device type, and other details.